 An employer provides an intranet website that is only available to its employees who are all using computers provided by the employer.
 For this reason, the employer knows the exact technologies being used to access the website.
 This includes the combinations of operating system, browser, plug-ins, and assistive technologies.
 The employer strives to meet all applicable accessibility requirements.
 However, since the employer knows the technologies being used it can optimize the code used to provide accessibility features.
 For example, the employer knows which HTML5 elements and WAI-ARIA attributes are or are not supported by the browsers and assistive technologies used by the employees.
 The employer also knows which web technologies it uses to provide the content; for example, the CSS functionality and versions of SVG that the website relies on.
 The website does not work well with some browsers and assistive technologies used that are used outside the intranet but it works well for the intended audience, the employees.

 How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:
+Not an issue of what technically constitutes accessibility.

+If the materials are not accessible, then they are not accessible and should not be labeled as such.

+Whether they are required to be accessible is a policy issue

+Define consistent way for content providers to declare conformance to a partial set of accessibility requirements.
+This might extend the concept of "partial conformance" in WCAG 2, for example to apply to situations when some accessibility requirements were deemed as not applicable or when particular technologies are relied upon.

-How accompanying guidance might contribute to addressing this situation
+How guidance documents accompanying the technical standard might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:
+Provide example considerations that accessibility policies could adopt to help address this situation:

+Noting that having content not be accessible now because there are not current users who need them to be accessible can discourage someone with a disability from joining the group.

+Allowing content to not be accessible if it is all prominently labeled with a note that says (accessible versions of this will be provided on request)

+Perhaps limiting this to types of accommodation that are expensive and unexpected. (e.g. full captioning of coaching sessions when no team member requires or requests it)

 Situation 11: Small businesses face unique challenges

 In this situation the content provider is small business that may not have the necessary capacity and capability to make the content fully conform.